 I bought the official Creality PEI but wish I’d seen this one first is it’s two-sided, cheaper, and from Comgrow – Creality’s main supplier in the US:

-- The smooth and flat surface is flexible, removable, and can stick to magnetics very well.
+- EXCELLENT FLATNESS - The smooth and flat surface is flexible and removable.
+The PEI sheet can stick to magnetics very well.
 High strength and heat resistance.
-(Note: Please remove the transparent protective film on the surface before...
+(Note: Please remove the transparent...

-- The golden yellow matte surface of PEI has strong high-temperature stability, high printing stability, flame retardant, high-temperature resistance, high strength, wear-resistance, and electrical...
+- WEAR RESISTANCE - The golden yellow matte surface of PEI has strong high-temperature stability and high printing stability.
+Our PEI spring steel 235x235mm flame retardant has high-temperature...

-- If the magnetic sticker is stuck to the bed, it won't be easy to remove.
-Therefore, please make sure that measure it correctly first before removing the adhesive and stick to the 3d printer heated...
+- WIDE COMPATIBILITY - If the magnetic sticker is stuck to the bed, it won't be easy to remove.
+Therefore, please make sure that measure it correctly first before removing the adhesive and stick to the...

-- Easy to adhere to the printing surface, easy to remove the prints, flex slightly to pop your print right off.
-The flexible surface can easily be cut to any dimension making it perfect for all build...
+- EASY MODE LREMOVAL - Easy to adhere to the printing surface, the ender 3 Pro PEI bed is easy to remove the prints and flex slightly to pop your print right off.
+The flexible surface can easily be cut...

 Blockage in the extruder